Limassol, Cyprus. Where Will Your Love Story Find You?

 We choose to see a movie after dinner, so we head to the cinema on deck three.
 Ten minutes into the film we get so bored we decided to ditch it and go to the club instead.

 The club is already packed with the youngest demographic of this particular cruise.
-A few male officers in white uniforms and female colleagues in sparkly evening dresses are dancing or sipping from a glass, with not a worry in the world.
+A few male officers in white uniforms and female colleagues in sparkly evening dresses are dancing or sipping from a glass, with no worries in the world.

 We do the same for a while, but we’re quieter than usual.
 Not because we can’t find something to talk about but because we know this is it!